djosephsen/slacker/Readme.md

 [gopherbot](https://github.com/daph/gopherbot), but focuses less on giving you a library to write a chatbot, and more on giving you a chatbot.

 I made Slacker to be a tool.
-Through it, I'm working to provide a flexible framework that can solve the operational needs of engineers, like deploying code to production, providing timely metric data, running automated break-fix and defensive network re-configurations and stuff like that.
+Through it, I'm hoping to provide a flexible framework that can solve the operational needs of engineers, like deploying code to production, providing timely metric data, running automated break-fix and defensive network re-configurations and stuff like that.

+I also made Slacker to be an anthropomorphic bot whose personality you can shape, because people don't use what they don't like.
+But things that are fun are interesting, and things that are interesting get adopted, improved, used, and cherished.

 If you're in a chatops shop today and that sounds interesting to you I'd love your comments and help.
 Actually, even if you're not in a chatops shop today